Librarian and Leader in the United States

 I'm a library geek with wide ranging interests in the ways people interact with the digital world.
-Professionally, I'm an Assistant Dean with the Miami University Libraries with Leadership oversight of the Walter Havighurst Special Collections and University Archives, Technical Services, and the Center for Digital Scholarship.
+Professionally, I'm an Assistant Dean with the Miami University Libraries with Leadership oversight of a newly reorganized division consisting of new Create & Innovate and Advise & Instruct departments supporting learning, research, and creative innovation.

 I'm a graduate of the University of Illinois at Urbana-Champaign with a Master of Science in Library and Information Science.
 Prior to that, I completed a Master of Science in Recreation Park and Tourism emphasizing Outdoor Environmental Education and a Bachelor of Business in Information Resources Management, both from Western Illinois University.

-I teach a course on Information Studies in the Digital Age in the Armstrong Institute for Interactive Media Studies.
+I teach a course on Scholarship in the Digital Age in the Armstrong Institute for Interactive Media Studies.

 I'm also a fan of Keanu Reeves movies, but don't tell anyone.